UMMS-Biocore/server/docs/source/installation.rst

 It is also possible to deploy the server using Docker.

 First, you need an environment running the docker daemon.
 For non-production use, we recommend `boot2docker <http://boot2docker.io/>`_.
 For production use you should install docker on a stable linux distro.
-`Platform specific Docker installation instructions <https://docs.docker.com/installation/) (OS X and Windows are instructions for boot2docker>`_
+Please reference the `platform specific Docker installation instructions <https://docs.docker.com/installation/>`_.
+OSX and Windows are instructions for boot2docker.

 **Local Dataset Mounted as Volume**